pmean/build-website/text/08/ImportantStudies-08.md

 ---
-Someone wrote into the [MedStats](../category/InterestingWebsites.html#MeStXx) listserv asking about a process that they had chosen to select \"important\" articles in a particular research area.
+Someone wrote into the [MedStats](../category/InterestingWebsites.html#MeStXx) listserv asking about a process that they had chosen to select "important" articles in a particular research area.
 This was, I presume, a qualitative summary of interesting results in a broad medical area rather than a quantitative synthesis of all available research addressing a specific